TACO: Temporal Consensus Optimization for Continual Neural Mapping: Preliminaries

 \subsection{Constrained Optimization with the Method of Multipliers}

-We review the constrained optimization formulation based on the method of multipliers \cite{CADMM}, which serves as a key algorithmic building block in our approach.
-We first formulate the constrained optimization problem:
+In this section, we review the method of multipliers \cite{CADMM} for solving constrained optimization problems, which serves as a key algorithmic building block in our approach.
+Consider the following optimization problem

+where the linear equality constraint $A \Theta = z$ defines the feasible parameter space.
+Here, $A$ is the constraint matrix and $z$ is the target vector.
+The neural implicit map parameters are flattened into a vector, denoted as $\Theta$, which serves as the optimization variable.

-where $z$ is the constraint we want to enforce.
-To solve \eqref{eq:decentralized} with better robustness, we can construct the augmented Lagrangian of the problem:
+To solve \eqref{eq:decentralized}, we can construct the augmented Lagrangian of the problem:

-where $p$ is the dual variable, and $\rho>0$ is a penalty parameter controlling the strength of enforcing constraint.
-Intuitively, the dual variable acts as accumulated disagreement signals that record how much our primal variable $\Theta$ violates the constraint over iterations and drive subsequent updates to correct these discrepancies.
+where $p$ is the vector of dual variables, and $\rho>0$ is a penalty scalar parameter controlling the strength of enforcing constraint.
 We apply dual ascent to minimize the augmented Lagrangian \eqref{eq:augLa}, which iteratively updates the dual and the primal variables.
-At iteration $k+1$, the updates take the form:
+At iteration $k$, the updates take the form:

 The update in \eqref{eq:primal_update} is referred to as the \emph{primal update}, while \eqref{eq:dual_update} corresponds to the \emph{dual update}.
-In practice, the primal update is approximated using a small number of stochastic gradient descent steps.
+Intuitively, the dual variable acts as accumulated disagreement signals that record how much our primal variable $\Theta$ violates the constraint over past iterations.
+The dual variable drives subsequent updates to correct these discrepancies.
+Since $\Theta$ is the neural network parameters, we only approximate the primal update using a small number of stochastic gradient descent steps.
 In the next section, we will discuss how we develop our temporal consensus formulation based on this framework.